Zeerats/retropython/README.md

 # retropython
-Projects for the RETRO Python account.
+Projects and assets for the RETRO Python account.